OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### DHT22

-The internal temperature and humidity sensor are connected to a MCU digital pin, which is configured as an input.
+The internal temperature and humidity sensor are connected to an MCU digital pin, configured as an input.
 A pull up resistor is also connected to the signal output, as shown in the following figure:

 |![DHT22 pin connections](img/dht22SCH.PNG)|
 |-----------|